-The context of any collection development policy or program in Asian Studies is 1) the ever-increasing saliency of Asia in world, national, local, and academic affairs; 2) the present commitment of MSU to further internationalize all programs; 3) an ever more ambitious MSU program of teaching and research in the area.
+The context of any collection development policy or program in East Asian Studies is 1) the ever-increasing salience of East Asia in global, national, local, and academic affairs; 2) the present commitment of MSU to further internationalize all programs; 3) an ever more ambitious MSU program of teaching and research in the area.

 Undergraduate programs in Chinese and Japanese language, literature, and linguistics are well established and have a secure enrollment base.
-The university is now adding programs in Korean, Vietnamese, Hindi, and other Asian languages.
-MSUL should acquire basic language learning materials and dictionaries in many Asian languages for research purposes, but not attempt to provide more than a few instructional texts.
+The university is now adding programs in Korean.
+MSUL should acquire basic language learning materials and dictionaries in East Asian languages for research purposes, but not attempt to provide more than a few instructional texts.
 In the social sciences faculty research is carried on in most disciplines, and graduate specialization is available in anthropology and sociology, with important undergraduate needs also in geography, political science, economics, James Madison College, international development, urban planning, and other interdisciplinary social science programs.
 In the humanities, similar needs are felt by art, music, philosophy and religion, theater, and interdisciplinary programs.
-Faculty and graduate student researchers in education, communications, and other interdisciplinary programs also require Asian-related materials.
+Faculty and graduate student researchers in education, communications, and other interdisciplinary programs also require East Asian-related materials.

 The Asian Studies Center continually grows and seeks ways to become more active.
 The Center routinely applies for and receives Title VI funding, and has consistently raised its standards, accomplishments, and support for the library.
-Other organizations with an international character (CASID, WID , etc.) also are active in Asian matters and require library support; CASID/WID routinely uses Title VI funds to support library acquisitions.
+East Asian Studies related law materials are in general not within the collection consideration because MSU has its own law library on campus.

 Until the 1990s, area studies collections followed the traditional emphasis on the humanities (history, literature, religion).
 In keeping with national developments in scholarship and new opportunities (e.g., research in China), far more emphasis needed to be placed on the social sciences.
-The quantity and quality of such material dealing with Asia has increased tremendously (including material from Asian sources) and now forms the bulk of what we need and acquire.
+The quantity and quality of such material dealing with East Asia has increased tremendously, and now forms the bulk of what we need and acquire.